International Graduate Requirements

 Work experience should be demonstrated adequately in a Resume or CV with references to be submitted during the admissions process.
 All non-native English applicants are required to submit proof of English Language proficiency.
 Students who present test scores that do not meet minimum English language requirements for direct admission to an academic program may be considered for conditional admission.
 Students with three-year Bachelor degrees from Indian institutions with a NAAC “A” rating in B.Com. and B.B.A. may apply to the MBA program.
 Evidence of professional awards and certifications is highly recommended, but not required.

 Graduate Dental Hygiene (Online only)

 Students applying for the online M.S.
-Dental Hygiene must have a Dental Hygiene license or certification and a Bachelor’s Degree in Dental Hygiene.
-If post-secondary (college/university) academic studies were done outside the U.S., a course-by-course evaluation of all academic work will be required.
-Please contact an accredited academic evaluating service for more information (ECE or WES are preferred).
+Dental Hygiene must have a Dental Hygiene license or certification and a Bachelor’s Degree in Dental Hygiene from an accredited institution in the US or Canada.
+If other undergraduate (college/university) academic studies were done outside the U.S., a course-by-course evaluation of all academic work will be required.
+Please contact a NACES approved accredited academic evaluating service for more information (ECE or WES are preferred).

 Graduate Education Programs